bvbohnen/X3_Customizer/README.md

       Prevents docking music from playing when the player manually requests docking.

+ * Hide_Lasertowers_Outside_Radar

+      Prevents lasertowers from showing up on sector maps when outside the radar ranges of player ships, similar to normal ships.
+A side effect is that mines will be similarly hidden.

  * Keep_TLs_Hired_When_Empty

       When a hired TL places its last station, it will remain hired until the player explicitly releases it instead of being automatically dehired.